 I didn’t get very far.
 But eventually I reached a point where I could look back on the mountain village of poetry, which had previously felt claustrophobic and restrictive, from such a distance that the surrounding white wilderness was visible, along with a ski-lift, and a patch of grass where a goat and small child clonked along a muddy path… Most importantly, I could see myself.

 As a clonking goat and child?
-This mountain village analogy reminds me of that James Baldwin essay – we do read in the afterlife – where he moves to the Alps and the local children think he’s the devil.
+This mountain village analogy reminds me of that James Baldwin essay, where he moves to the Alps and the local children think he’s the devil.
 Do you know it?

 Yes!
 Remember Baldwin’s brilliant insight: “Most people are not naturally reflective any more than they are naturally malicious”.
 People turn a blind eye to the legacy of slavery or to continued grinding exploitation because it’s so easy to.
 Or, at least, it’s much harder not to.
 In general, we’re less motivated by spite than by a desire for simplicity.